afnan-m/CMPE363Project/README.md

 This project is based on Azure cloud services.

 1) resourceAutomation file is used to create the necessary resources:
--Resource group,
+- Resource group,
--Webapp and its server,
+- Webapp and its server,
 - SQL Server, firewall rules, and database
 - Connection for webapp and databse